nextgis/ngf-tutorial/tutorials/3_2_layers_raster/README.md

 ## Theory

-There are several ways to add geojson to the map in NgwMap
+There are several ways to add GeoJSON to the map in NgwMap

-Common
+Common:

 ```javascript
 ngwMap.addLayer("TILE", {